theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 Here is the uncomfortable truth: the situation isn't much worse now than it was in February.
 Yet, the urgency only emerged post-victory.
 It suggests a calculated delay.
 Had this message been delivered in February, the 'stupid people'—the voters—might have voted against the party.
 Instead, the government ran a campaign on a false sense of security, using taxpayer money to pay ransoms to international suppliers to ensure fuel delivery, simply to avoid political embarrassment.

 Once the votes were secured, the responsibility was transferred back to us. *We* pay the taxes. *We* tolerate the incompetence.
 And now, *we* are told to take responsibility for national interest and energy security.
 Is this our idea of democracy?
-Where the *demo* does everything, and the *krati* (leadership) does nothing but claim credit?
+Where the king (*demo*, the people) does everything, and the *sevaks* do nothing but claim credit?

 ## On Commute: The Carpooling Paradox